-Choosing a web hosting company is never a simple decision.
+Choosing a web hosting company can seem overwhelming.
 There are so many things to consider.
-Your content management system, bandwidth, databases, operating systems, server space, and processor usage are just a few of the questions your potential host is going to ask.
+Your content management system, bandwidth, databases, operating systems, server space, and processor usage are just a few of the things to consider.

 Hosting Account Types

 The amount of resources allotted to your website will depend on the type of hosting account you choose.

 When first starting out, you will probably want to choose a virtual or shared hosting plan where your website will be hosted on a server with several hundred other websites.